magentabusiness/magentabusiness.github.io/_includes/docs/pe/solution-templates/swimming-pool-scada-system.md

 ### Gateway

-The ThingsBoard IoT Gateway integrates devices into the SCADA system in ThingsBoard, ensuring seamless connectivity and data transmission.
+The IoT Hub IoT Gateway integrates devices into the SCADA system in IoT Hub, ensuring seamless connectivity and data transmission.
 The "Pool System Gateway" gateway configuration is accessible on the "Gateway" page in the "Entities" section.

 {% include images-gallery.html imageCollection="select-pool-system-gateway-1" %}